bytwentyseven/Hardware-Monitor/README.md

-the .exe File is in the bin folder
+the .exe File is in the bin/debug folder

+log file as .txt also in the bin/debug